PhD Student Groups

 NeuWrite is looking for students or postdocs who are willing to embrace aspects of organization and leadership, as well as those who would like to participate in workshops as writers and communicators.
 Contact Heather McKellar at firstname.lastname@example.org for additional information.

 No experience is required to join the men’s rugby club.
 Practices take place on Randall’s Island from 7:00PM to 9:00PM on Tuesdays and Thursdays.
-Schedule changes and updates are listed on the NYU Rugby Club website and on Facebook, Twitter, and Instagram.
+Schedule changes and updates are listed on Facebook, Twitter, and Instagram.
 For more information or to sign up, email email@example.com or firstname.lastname@example.org.

 The Science and Faith Club, or SCI+FAI Club, is a community of Sackler Institute of Graduate Biomedical Sciences students who are Christian.
 The club is part of the Graduate Christian Fellowship (GCF) at NYU.
 The group explores the nuances of integrating faith into professional life.